List of fastest production motorcycles

 The fastest production motorcycle for a given year is the unmodified motorcycle with the highest tested top speed that was manufactured in series and available for purchase by the general public.
 Modified or specially produced motorcycles are a different class, motorcycle land-speed record.
 Unlike those records, which are officially sanctioned by the Fédération Internationale de Motocyclisme (FIM), production model tests were conducted under a variety of unequal or undefined conditions, and tested by numerous different sources, mainly motorcycling magazines.
 This has led to inconsistent and sometimes contradictory speed statistics from various sources.

 Fastest production motorcycles

 Several models went out of production before being surpassed by a contemporary with a higher top speed.
 Until a model was introduced that was faster than any previous motorcycle, the fastest bike on the market for a given year was actually slower than an earlier, out of production bike.
-Models which are actual top speed record holders have their make, model, and speed in bold font, while slower models which were only the fastest in their own time are in italic.
+Models which are actual top speed record holders have their make, model, and speed in bold font, while slower models which were the fastest only in their own time are in italic.
 For example, in 1956, the Vincent Black Shadow remained the fastest motorcycle to date, with a 125 mph top speed, but it was no longer in production.
 The fastest model on the market in 1956 was the BSA Gold Star Clubman, which at 110 mph was not a record holder, but is listed for the sake of illustrating a more complete timeline.